Firefighter Medical Evaluation in Texas

 The examination includes cardiovascular assessment, pulmonary function testing, vision and hearing evaluation, and screening for conditions that could impair performance in emergency situations.
 Both career and volunteer firefighters benefit from regular medical surveillance.

-BlueHive provides firefighter physicals through our network of occupational medicine specialists familiar with NFPA standards and fire service requirements.
+BlueHive connects fire departments with a network of independent occupational medicine specialists who perform firefighter physicals and are familiar with NFPA standards and fire service requirements.

 Who Needs This